UW-GDA/SatMobFusion/README.md

 **Tools/packages**
 * [Scikit Mobility](https://github.com/scikit-mobility/scikit-mobility): Library for human mobility analysis in Python
-* [mobileDataToolkit](https://github.com/ekinugurel/mobileDataToolKit): Personal collection of convenience functions/ML tools for human mobility analysis
+* [mobileDataToolKit](https://github.com/ekinugurel/mobileDataToolKit): Personal collection of convenience functions/ML tools for human mobility analysis
 * [GeoPandas](https://geopandas.org/en/stable/): Library for geospatial data analysis in Python
 * [Rasterio](https://rasterio.readthedocs.io/en/latest/intro.html): Raster data library for Python

 ### Methodology
-After receiving access to satellite data, we plan on doing extensive data cleaning and analysis to see what type of events we can identify and match using both of our data sources across different geographies.
+After receiving access to satellite data, we plan on doing extensive data cleaning and analysis to see what type of major-scale events we can identify and match using both of our data sources across different geographies.
 Once we settle on a few events that we feel confident about going forward with, we plan on designing a simulation study of each event.
 This study would replicate the real-time availability of each dataset to gain an understanding of whether our proposed methodology leads to improvements in relevant variables, including emergency response times, information percolation speeds, etc. We expect to dig deeper into the context of our selected events, such as finding out about the availability of other data sources and the actual response time in order to benchmark our findings.

 ### Expected Outcomes
 Our proposed methodology is expected to outperform existing methods for data collection and information percolation for a range of use cases.
-We especially anticipate broad applicability in the following settings: events in rural areas, war-torn states, areas without network connectivity (i.e., for crowdsourcing), and national security matters.
+We especially anticipate broad applicability in the following settings: events in rural areas, extreme-weather events, war-torn states, areas without network connectivity (i.e., for crowdsourcing), and national security matters.

 ### References
 * González, M.C., Hidalgo, C.A., Barabási, A.-L., 2008.
 Understanding individual human mobility patterns.
 Nature 453, 779–782. https://doi.org/10.1038/nature06958